Skip to main content

 Suggested Uses

 Trained on trellises, fences, pergolas, and obelisks, or grown through established shrubs and small trees.
-The large flowers create a focal point at eye level when grown on a 6-foot (1.8 m) trellis.
-Combine with a Group 3 (hard-prune) clematis on the same support for successive bloom from spring through autumn.
-Effective in large containers (minimum 10 gallons / 38 L) with a support structure.
+The large flowers display at eye level when grown on a 6-foot (1.8 m) trellis.
+Combined with a Group 3 (hard-prune) clematis on the same support for successive bloom from spring through autumn.
+Suitable for large containers (minimum 10 gallons / 38 L) with a support structure.
+Toxic to pets and humans if ingested.

 How to Identify

-Identified by the large, flat flowers 4–6 inches (10–15 cm) across with 6–8 broad tepals in white to violet shades, borne singly on previous year's wood, with pinnately compound leaves of 3–5 ovate leaflets.
-Distinguished from C. florida by the broader, more overlapping tepals and the pinnate (not biternate) leaves.
-Distinguished from C. lanuginosa (another large-flowered parent species) by the leaflets with entire (not lobed) margins.
+Identified by the large flat flowers 4-6 inches (10-15 cm) across with 6-8 broad tepals in white to violet shades, borne singly on previous year's wood, with pinnately compound leaves of 3-5 ovate leaflets.
+Separated from C. florida by the broader more overlapping tepals and the pinnate (not biternate) leaves.
+Separated from C. lanuginosa (another large-flowered parent species) by the leaflets with entire (not lobed) margins.

 Appearance